 Credit cards can come in handy whenever you need them.
-Whether you’re going for a stroll at the mall or you need to buy something from online merchants, a credit card can be your best friend if you’re looking for convenience of cashless shopping as well as secure mode of payment.
+Whether you’re going for a stroll at the mall or you need to buy something from online merchants, a credit card can be your best friend if you’re looking for the convenience of cashless shopping as well as the secure mode of payment.

 But while credit cards can be useful in times of joy, is it also advisable that you use it in times of distress?